guttzinho/dotfiles-i3gaps-tokyonight/README.md

 I added some blur that hot rounded corners beautiful gaps and everything just works like a charm

 ### 🧩 Polybar
-From left to right, it is a powermenu, i3 workspaces, clock, source and sink audio controllers and at last the system tray.
+From left to right, it is i3 workspaces, spotify, app title, souce (mic), sink (headset/speakers), clock and systray.

 ![](https://github.com/guttzinho/dotfiles-i3gaps/blob/main/pics/polybar1.png?raw=true)